-- Location where content has been posted.
+- The location where content has been posted.

 Those criteria are important because they define the feasibility of the removal project.
 For example, we cannot delete negative content if it is still newsworthy or based on facts.
 Similarly, it is extremely challenging, not to say impossible, to remove something that goes viral.

-To remove negative content, the information must match with specific conditions.
+To remove negative content, the information must match specific conditions.
 For example, it is doable to delete defamatory data or a false statement made to a third party that causes damage to an individual or a company’s reputation.

 Google reviews have their dedicated rules which concern the following types:

 - Spam content.

 - Off-topic content.

 - Offensive content.